KellyMom supports breastfeeding and gentle, empathic parenting practices, and we enjoy getting people together to

 - Comments or content posted by users come from the persons posting the comments and do NOT necessarily reflect the views of KellyMom.
 KellyMom is in no way responsible or liable for anything posted by users.

 - We frequently post information here on scientific research regarding infant feeding and parenting.
 Research is a process – there is rarely a final definitive answer, and we incorporate new information into our understanding of an issue as it emerges.
 A scientific study is not a judgment on you – each study is simply a search for another piece of the puzzle.
 Research studies do not predict anything at all about any particular baby or babies – they look at trends in a large population.
 If your personal experience was not the same as the trend in a study, it does not mean that the research is invalid.
 Also, keep in mind that statements like “less likely” or “less severe” are not the same as “does not happen at all.”
-When we look at large groups of babies, the babies who were breastfed have more positive health outcomes, however breastfeeding is NOT a guarantee of good health.
+For example, when we look at large groups of babies, the babies who were breastfed have more positive health outcomes, however breastfeeding is NOT a guarantee of good health.
 About the only thing we can likely say about a particular breastfed baby is that their health is likely better than if s/he had received less breastmilk.

 - Information is provided for educational purposes only.
 Unless otherwise noted, posted items are not written by doctors or other health care professionals.
 If you are concerned about your health, or that of your child, consult with your health care provider regarding the advisability of any opinions or recommendations with respect to your individual situation.